St. Louis Hail Damage Roof Repair

 Challenge: Adjuster initially scoped partial replacement (two slopes only) based on drive-by view.

 Solution: Presented slope-by-slope photo documentation showing bruising and seal strip failure across all four slopes.
-Adjuster updated scope to full replacement.
-Homeowner upgraded to Class 4 shingles with an insurance premium discount.
+Carrier scope was updated to full replacement.
+Homeowner upgraded to Class 4 shingles with product documentation for carrier review.

 O'Fallon